 Study Reveals Canola Oil Is Bad for the Brain

-A new study in the journal Scientific Reports links canola oil consumption to memory deterioration, degenerative learning ability, and weight gain in mice – symptoms modeling Alzheimer’s Disease (AD).
+A study in the journal Scientific Reports links canola oil consumption to memory deterioration, degenerative learning ability, and weight gain in mice – symptoms modeling Alzheimer’s Disease (AD).
 The study is the first of its kind to reveal that canola oil is indeed more harmful than beneficial for brain health.

 Earlier in 2017, the study’s authors Dr. Domenico Praticò and Elisabetta Lauretti, conducted similar research with extra-virgin olive oil.
 They found that an EVOO-enriched diet reduced levels of amyloid plaques and phosphorylated tau (biological markers of AD) in the rodents.
 The mice also showed signs of memory improvement.
 Because canola oil is touted as a healthy vegetable oil and is one of the most widely consumed oils in the world, the researchers wondered whether canola oil would offer similar brain benefits.
 “Canola oil is appealing because it is less expensive than other vegetable oils, and it is advertised as being healthy,” explained Praticò.
 “Very few studies, however, have examined that claim.”